Harold Jones (murderer): Initial trial

 Jones was brought to trial for the murder of Burnell at Monmouthshire Assizes on 21 June.
 The prosecution alleged that Jones had murdered Burnell inside the shed belonging to his employers on the morning of 5 February before placing her body in a sack, and placing the body in an alley close to the shed that evening.
 He pleaded not guilty to the charge, insisting that he had last seen Burnell when he had served her at approximately 9:05 a.m. before she had left the store.

 Although Jones had contradicted himself on several occasions at the initial inquest, he remained calm when called to testify in his own defence at trial, also withstanding rigorous cross-examination.
 His employer, Herbert Henry Mortimer, provided him with an alibi, insisting he had heard Jones and his own son working in the store in the early morning of 5 February before the two had been sent to deliver a sack of potatoes to a customer at approximately 10 a.m., later returning to the shop where they worked for the rest of the day.
 Furthermore, on the third day of the trial, Jones's own father challenged the prosecutor's contention his son had placed Freda's body in the alley on the evening of her murder, insisting his son had not left the family home between the time he had returned home from work and the following morning, and that he would likely have known so had this been the case.
 His testimony was corroborated by his wife, who also stressed her son had always exhibited "good behaviour" towards young girls.

-Despite the evidence presented at this trial clearly indicating that Burnell had most likely been killed in the shed belonging to Jones's employers, and only Harold and the Mortimer family having access to the key, after deliberating for over five hours the jury found Jones not guilty of the murder, returning a unanimous verdict of murder by person or persons unknown.
+Despite the evidence presented at this trial clearly indicating that Burnell had most likely been killed in the shed belonging to Jones's employers, and only Harold and the Mortimer family having access to the key, the jury—having deliberated for over five hours—unanimously found Jones not guilty of murder on 23 June, instead returning a verdict of murder by person or persons unknown.

 Jones walked free from the courtroom to a private and reportedly tearful reunion with his parents before being escorted to a local restaurant for a meal.
 At this service, Jones stood upon a table and addressed his numerous supporters with a speech in which he stated: "I thank you all.
 I do not hold a grudge against the people of Abertillery for the horrendous ordeal I have been put through."
 He subsequently returned to Abertillery in a charabanc adorned with flags and bunting to cheers from the local public, most of whom found the notion that a 15-year-old boy could sexually assault and kill a child simply inconceivable.
 One of those to greet Jones upon his return was a neighbour named George Little, who greeted him with the statement: "Well done, lad.
 We knew you didn't do it."
 Locals also presented Jones with a gold pocket watch in celebration of his acquittal.